swcarpentry/training-course/_submissions/round-12/2/2015-03-10-Ben-Weinstein.md

 C. Correct answer, the probability of getting three heads in 10 draws is around 0.11

 D. The student has confused with the probability of a point estimate (3 heads) denoted by the dbinom density function with the probability of getting 3 or less heads, which is the cumulative distribution function pbinom.
+While the estimate is not that far off, the increasing function towards ten should seem wrong.